HubertSia/cart253/topics/assignments/art-jam/README.md

 ## Attribution

 This bit should attribute any assets or other elements used taken from other sources.
-For example:

-The fish images were sourced from the [Creative Commons image "Georgia Aquarium Fish"](https://search.creativecommons.org/photos/96f6f770-eac1-488c-8abb-16bee7bcc874) by Mike Johnston which is licensed with CC BY 2.0.
-To view a copy of this license, visit https://creativecommons.org/licenses/by/2.0/.
+DK RAP SONG from YouTube
+DK Image
+The bark.wav